Bard on the Beach is a very popular Shakespearean theatre festival in Vancouver. It normally takes place at Vanier Park from June until early autumn.

 Bard Fireworks Nights

-The Bard Fireworks events usually take place during the Celebration of Light Festival on the last two Saturdays and last Wednesday prior to the BC Day Long Weekend.
+The Bard Fireworks events usually take place during the Celebration of Light Festival on the last two Saturdays and last Wednesday prior to the BC Day long weekend.
 There is live entertainment each day and private views of the fireworks in English Bay.

 Other Special Events

 There are also four Bard Explored sessions with Paul Budra, who talks about the plays in-depth and takes questions from the audience.
-The sessions’ dates are June 28th (The Two Gentlemen of Verona), July 5th (Much Ado About Nothing), August 9th (The Complete Works of William Shakespeare (abridged) [revised] [again]) and August 16th (The Dark Lady).
+The sessions’ dates were June 28th (The Two Gentlemen of Verona), July 5th (Much Ado About Nothing), August 9th (The Complete Works of William Shakespeare (abridged) [revised] [again]) and August 16th (The Dark Lady).

-Bard Tips & Recommendations
+Bard Tips & Advice

 Below are some tips and suggestions to help you make the most of your Vancouver Shakespearean experience.